Reconstructing PTA measurements via early seeding of supermassive black holes: Abstract

 \section{Abstract}

-The growing evidence of supermassive black holes (SMBHs) being present in the early Universe poses challenges to their traditional formation pathways.
-Separately, studies suggest that merging SMBH binaries with total masses $\gtrsim 10^9 M_\odot$ could be the primary sources of the nanohertz gravitational wave background detected by the Pulsar Timing Arrays (PTAs).
-Owing to their extreme masses, these SMBHs have a higher probability of forming earlier than their lower-mass counterparts.
-In this work, we provide a formalism to calculate the implications of early seeded SMBHs for the PTA signal.
-As an application, we explore the two most prominent scenarios of high-$z$ SMBHs seeding mechanisms: direct collapse black holes (DCBHs) and collapse of supermassive dark stars (SMDSs).
-We show that SMDS-seeded SMBHs, with comoving seed number density of $\mathcal{O}(10^{-3}) \, {\rm Mpc}^{-3}$ can be the dominant contributor to the PTA signal, with mass $> 10^9 M_\odot$ binaries acquiring a peak merger rate at $z< 1$.
-By contrast, SMBHs seeded via the DCBH channel may contribute only sub-dominantly unless produced with a much larger number density than implied by numerical simulations.
-Our analysis further suggests that the seed number density should be $< \mathcal{O}(10^{-1}) \, {\rm Mpc}^{-3}$ in order to not over-predict the expected PTA signal.
+Motivated by recent findings that PTA's nHz signal may be dominated by supermassive black hole (SMBH) binaries ($M \gtrsim 10^9 M_\odot$), and high redshift quasar observations revealing unexpectedly massive SMBHs, we calculate the implications of early seeded SMBHs for the PTA signal.
+As an application, we explore two prominent scenarios of high-$z$ SMBHs seeding mechanisms: direct collapse black holes (DCBHs) and collapse of Dark Stars.
+We show that Dark Star seeded SMBHs, with comoving seed number density of $\mathcal{O}(10^{-3}) \, {\rm Mpc}^{-3}$ can be the dominant contributor to the PTA signal while the DCBH channel may contribute sub-dominantly.
+We also suggest ways to place an upper bound on the seed number density.